NASHVILLE, Tenn. (AP) — Volkswagen is conducting a national search to fill the most specialized of 1,000 new jobs at its Chattanooga plant.

 The German automaker said Monday that it is using a national print and online advertising campaign to fill specialty positions, including maintenance technicians, manufacturing engineers and logistics supervisors.

-Officials stress that VW seeks to hire locally as much as possible, but the jobs requiring specialized experience call for casting a wider net.
-The ads seek to make the Chattanooga location a selling point.
+Officials stress that VW seeks to hire locally as much as possible but the specialized experience needed for the new jobs requires casting a wider net.
+The ads make Chattanooga a selling point, calling it "one of America's most up-and-coming towns."

-Volkswagen AG, the world's second-largest car company, began building Passat sedans at the $1 billion plant a year ago.
+Volkswagen AG, the world's second-largest car company, began building Passats at the $1 billion plant a year ago.
 The company is adding a third team to boost weekly plant operations to 120 hours, up 40 hours from current levels.